nosequeldeebee/GifGenerator/README.md

 # GifGenerator

 A web app that dynamically refreshes gifs based on text input.
-[Try it!](http://trink.io:9090)

 Written in [Elm](http://elm-lang.org/)